Deltares/D-EcoImpact/docs/manual/input.md

 # Structure of the model input file and functionality

 D-Eco Impact is steered through a YAML input file.
-This input file informs the model which data to use , what ecological knowledge rules to apply and where to write the output data.
+This input file informs the model which data to use, what ecological knowledge rules to apply and where to write the output data.
 The easiest way to edit these YAML files is by using [Notepad++](https://notepad-plus-plus.org/downloads/).
 When starting with your first application with D-Eco Impact, make use of earlier models to setup your YAML input file and edit from there.
 When running the YAML file with D-Eco Impact, the model will inform you if there are inconsistencies in the file provided.

 ## Importing and exporting data